Climate and Average Weather Year Round in Camden Maine, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 9 to August 24, with an average daily incident shortwave energy per square meter above 5.7 kWh.
-The brightest day of the year is July 1, with an average of 6.8 kWh.
+The brightest month of the year in Camden is July, with an average of 6.6 kWh.

 The darker period of the year lasts for 3.4 months, from October 31 to February 11, with an average daily incident shortwave energy per square meter below 2.5 kWh.
-The darkest day of the year is December 17, with an average of 1.4 kWh.
+The darkest month of the year in Camden is December, with an average of 1.5 kWh.

 The topography within 2 miles of Camden contains very significant variations in elevation, with a maximum elevation change of 1,243 feet and an average elevation above sea level of 141 feet.
 Within 10 miles also contains very significant variations in elevation (1,378 feet).
 Within 50 miles also contains very significant variations in elevation (1,532 feet).